woodstone121/DeepCore/_posts/2017-06-01-Metis_Project.md

 |Shanghai|4582|30 cm|543|
 |Khartoum|1012|30 cm|40|

 The area covered in Rio (2,907 km2) is larger than the actual city of Rio (1,260 km2).
 Also, the number of images in Rio is much lower than the other images.
 This is because Rio has a different structure.
-Rio is a giant mosiac that was broken up into 29 pieces.
+Rio is a giant mosaic that was broken up into 29 pieces.
 The other cities have 400m x 400m (650px x 650px) tiles.

-This is waht the coverage in Paris looks like:
+This is what the coverage in Paris looks like:

 ![SpaceNet coverage in Paris]({{ site.baseurl }}/assets/images/Metis_Project/paris_coverage.png){: width="90%"}